W-David-Porter/acim/src/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 ::: details Expanded
 Ultimately, every member of the family of God must return.
-²The miracle calls him [a member of the family of God] to return because it [the miracle] blesses and honours him [a member of the family of God], even though he [a member of the family of God] may be absent in spirit.
+²The miracle calls him [a member of the family of God] to return because it [the miracle] blesses and honors him [a member of the family of God], even though he [a member of the family of God] may be absent in spirit.
 ³“God is not mocked” is not a warning but a reassurance.
 ⁴God *would* be mocked if any of His [God’s] creations lacked holiness.
 ⁵The creation is whole, and the mark of wholeness is holiness.